 This is the simplest option for configuring the payment method.
 But you won’t get much flexibility with this choice.
 Well, integrations like Stripe Payments and PayPal Buy-Now Button come with this feature for their users.
 After creating a form, you just need to copy the shortcode from the dashboard and paste it.
 Sometimes dedicated payment button integrations give some discounts and coupon codes during checkout in their premium versions.

 Another method for collecting payment can be eCommerce plugins.
 This option gives the most flexibility, but for simple uses, it might be overkill.
 You can use a WordPress eCommerce plugin like WooCommerce for the most heavy-duty options.
-Though it is not the most lightweight way, you will get the most compliancy with this kind of plugins.
+Though it is not the most lightweight way, you will get the most compliancy with this kind of plugin.

 Moreover, these tools are not only for eCommerce, but you can also collect payment in other ways with eCommerce plugins.